 This spacious playground includes activities for all ages and a field approximately 60’ x 120’.
 Steele playground is an ideal location on hot days since it is shaded by large trees all times of the day.
 Parking available at Town Hall, off Emerson St. or off Pine St. (Next to the playground).

-Located in the Middlesex Fells, Greenwood Park includes playground activities for all ages, picnic tables, a large field and a spacious parking lot.
+Located in the Middlesex Fells, Greenwood Park includes playground activities for all ages including a swing set and sand pit, covered picnic tables, a large field and a spacious parking lot.
 A variety of hiking paths can be accessed from this park, including Green Park Path, Cross Path, Crystal Spring Trail, Whip Hill Path, and Tedford Trail.

 JOSEPH C. CERRONE MEMORIAL PARK